Seiko Presage × Matsumoto Koshiro Exclusive Interview

 Beauty and artistry in step with Japanese tradition

-“I feel there is much in common between our worlds,” says kabuki actor Matsumoto Koshiro as he wears a Seiko Presage watch.
-He is referring to the connection he senses between his endeavors to convey to the world the appeal of the traditional Japanese theatrical art of kabuki, and Seiko’s history of showcasing the finest Japanese aesthetics through its watchmaking craftsmanship.
+“I feel tremendously inspired by the human-centric craftsmanship,” says kabuki actor Matsumoto Koshiro as he looks at a Seiko Presage watch on his left wrist.
+He is referring to the connection he senses between his endeavors to convey to the world the appeal of the traditional Japanese theatrical art of kabuki and Seiko’s history of showcasing the finest Japanese aesthetics through its watchmaking craftsmanship.

 Matsumoto Koshiro, a kabuki actor (left)

 Born in Tokyo in 1973, he debuted at the Kabukiza Theatre in Tokyo in 1979.
 He assumed the stage names of Ichikawa Somegoro VII in 1981 and Matsumoto Koshiro X in 2018.
 He performed a kabuki version of Shakespeare’s “Hamlet” and a kabuki adaption of Chaplin’s “City Lights.”
 He won the 2019 Japan Art Academy Award.

 Isshu Tamura, a lacquer artist (right)

 Born in Ishikawa Prefecture in 1957, he grew up in a family of artisans.
 His grandfather was a maki-e craftsman, and his father was a lacquer artist.
 He studied under maki-e master Ikko Kiyose, learning the traditional Kaga maki-e gold lacquer technique that is unique to Kanazawa City.
 After honing his skills in the technique, he began producing unparalleled original works of art.
 He utilizes his lacquering expertise not only for producing traditional maki-e lacquerware, but also for decorating luxury fountain pens and wristwatches.
 His works have received worldwide acclaim for their elaborate detail and fine beauty.